Segment Anything in Pathology Images with Natural Language: Results

 where [anatomical region] and [histological structure] are extracted directly from official metadata, and [object type] preserve exactly as provided in the source datasets.
 This process produces a comprehensive taxonomy of 160 distinct hierarchical semantic labels, systematically organized into three levels (Fig. \ref{fig:pathseg}c): \begin{itemize} \item 20 anatomical regions: such as breast, lung, colon, prostate, etc. \textit{Unspecified} denotes datasets with diverse regional samples without specifying individual image origins.

 \item 3 histological structures: tissue, cell, and nuclei. \item 61 object types: including epithelial, connective, inflammatory, neoplastic, dead, neutrophil, eosinophil, plasma, apoptotic body, lymphocyte, among others. \end{itemize} In addition, Fig. \ref{fig:pathseg}c quantitatively illustrates the hierarchical label distributions, where the breast (47 labels), colon (17), lung (7), and prostate (7) contain the most diverse object types.
-Fig. \ref{fig:pathseg}d presents the mask distributions across anatomical regions and histological structures, respectively.
-Among anatomical regions, the prostate (24.7\%), colon (13.6\%), breast (7.1\%), and lung (2.2\%) exhibit the predominant proportions of masks.
-For histological structures, masks are distributed among tissue (55.9\%), cell (28.7\%), and nuclei (15.4\%).
+Fig. \ref{fig:pathseg}d presents the mask distributions across three levels.
+Among anatomical regions, the prostate (24.7\%), colon (13.6\%), breast (7.1\%), and lung (2.3\%) exhibit the predominant proportions of masks.
+For histological structures, masks are distributed among tissue (55.8\%), cell (28.7\%), and nuclei (15.5\%).
+We show the top 15 object types.
 The complete numbers of labels, images, and masks for each anatomical region, histological structure, and object type are provided in Supplementary Tables \ref{tab_supp:datasets_anatomical_region}, \ref{tab_supp:datasets_histological_structure}, and \ref{tab_supp:datasets_object_type}, respectively.